Management of Cattle, The management of cattle from breeding to market size can be grouped into three phases:

 (a) Breeding to Calving or Birth:

-Breeders (bulls and heifer or cow) are housed in the breeder houses made of railed walls, concrete floors and galvanized roofing sheets.
-Bulls and heifers should be at least 24 months old before they are bred.
+Breeders (bulls and heifer or cow) are housed in the breeder houses made of railed walls, concrete floors and galvanized roofing sheets under cattle management system Bulls and heifers should be at least 24 months old before they are bred.
 Prior to mating, the heifer or cow should be properly fed on concentrate as well as on roughages such as grasses.
 The bull is brought to mate or serve the cow when it is on heat.

 During the gestation period, the cow is allowed to feed in the ranch in order to take some exercises.
 About eight weeks to parturition (calving), the cow is put on a special (rich) diet to set all her organs in good order for milk production after birth.
 This special system is called steaming up.

 Constipation should be avoided by giving the animal plenty of roughages and bran in the diet.
 The cow is separated from the rest of the herd and is taken to calving pen a week to calving.
 Adequate sanitation, comfortable beddings and clean water must be provided.
 At calving, the cow should not be disturbed.
-The cow normally stands while calving without any difficulty.
+The cow normally stands while calving without any difficulty so greater care shoulg be taken when going into cattle management

 (b) Birth of Calf to Weaning: As soon as the calf is born, the mucus membrane should be wiped off from the nostril to facilitate normal breathing of the calf.
 The cord from the navel should be allowed to break on its own.
 The cow should also be allowed to lick up the mucus membrane on the calf body as the cow derives satisfaction from it.
 It also stimulates the cow’s circulatory system and milk letdown.